w3f/Grants-Program/applications/kraken.md

 ### Founders' experiences

 * [Hyungsuk Kang](https://www.linkedin.com/in/hyungsukkang) has experience working in blockchain industry over 3 years and is a contributor to UST restitution group.
-He is now making a new standard in defi securing self-sovereignty of users' finance in web3.0 with enforceable financial contract.
+Being enlightened that with people who are saying DAOs and Governance can bring decentralzation were actually the one who tries to rule the whole system, He is now making a new standard in defi securing self-sovereignty of users' finance in web3.0 with enforceable, immutable financial contract that can keep promise without Governance's interference.

 ### Team Code Repos